fkyprianou/deved-platform/content/blog/en/send-an-sms-message-from-an-excel-spreadsheet.md

 ![Assign Macro to Worksheet](/content/blog/send-an-sms-message-from-an-excel-spreadsheet/assignmacro.png "AssignMacro.png")

 It is time to test it!
-Make sure you have a valid phone number in A1 & A2 and text in B1 & B2, and press the **SendSMS** button.
+Make sure you have a working, valid phone number for your location in A1 & A2 and text in B1 & B2, and press the **SendSMS** button.

 ![Excel with sample data](/content/blog/send-an-sms-message-from-an-excel-spreadsheet/excelstart.png "ExcelStart.png")